Should we include humor in our marketing?

-I heard a story about a restaurant owner who liked to run the drive up window on Saturdays.
+There was a restaurant owner who liked to personally run the drive-up window on Saturdays.
 He would laugh and joke with customers and sometimes tease them.
-He enjoyed the laughter and fun the customers seem to get from it and many seemed to come back just to go through the drive up.
+The customers laughed and seemed to enjoy the experience, and the owner enjoyed making them smile.
+Many people seemed to come back just to go through the drive-up.

-But he did notice about 10% of customers would complain about it.
+However, the owner noticed that about 10% of customers would complain instead.
 They would tell him that they just wanted their food and didn’t find it humorous.
-They would say that it was unprofessional and that they would probably not come back because of how they were treated.
+They said it was unprofessional and that they would probably not come back because of how they were treated.

-In the story the owner talked about how he wondered if he should continue to operate his drive thru like this on Saturdays.
+The owner wondered if he should continue to operate his drive-thru like this on Saturdays.
 Was it worth losing customers?
 Wouldn’t most businesses put a stop to it right away?
-He then went on to explain that the humor he brought to his drive up window made 90% of his customers happy.
+On the other hand, the humor he brought to his drive up window made 90% of his customers happy.
 They left with a smile and some even commented about how they enjoyed coming on Saturdays.
 He made them feel welcome and it was a more personal experience for them.

-So the restaurant owner decided that he would rather risk losing the 10% who complained because of the humor and laughter he brought to their experience than risk losing the 90% who enjoyed it.
+After a lot of thought, the restaurant owner decided that he would rather risk losing the 10% who complained than risk losing the 90% who enjoyed the laughter.

 The big question is “should we include humor in our marketing efforts”?
 If any of you know me, you know my answer is a resounding YES.
 But hey, that’s just me.
-However a report from Marketing Serpa provides this data: A campaign seen as “Entertainment – funny or insightful” is a major driver for social “friend” or “follow” action.
+However a report from Marketing Sherpa provides this data: A campaign seen as “Entertainment – funny or insightful” is a major driver for social “friend” or “follow” action.
 Among metrics tracked in this study, “because it was funny” reason is given 35% of the time.
-This outranks the reason to learn more about “Company culture, environmental resp., workers policies, etc.,” and although this is in reference to social media marketing I think we can all correlate how it could relate to much of our marketing.
+This outranks the reason to learn more about “Company culture, environmental resp., workers policies, etc.,” and although this is in reference to social media marketing, it’s easy to see how this relates to much of our marketing.

 So if you think that it’s unprofessional or that your customers may not find it funny when you add humor to your marketing, ask yourself the same question the owner of the restaurant asked “am I willing to make 90% of my customers feel better about doing business with us even if I risk losing 10% who don’t?”

-Have you ever used humor in your marketing efforts?
-Let us know in the comments!
-If you’re unsure of how to incorporate humor into marketing, contact us today!
+Do you ever use humor in your marketing efforts?
+Share with us in the comments below.
+And contact us today if you’re unsure of how to incorporate humor into marketing!